josevarghese/copy-link-to-heading/readme.txt

 2. **Settings Page:** Configure which heading levels and content types should display the link icon.

 == Changelog ==

+= 1.2 =
+New Feature:
+- Added with a new option in Settings page to show the tooltip for the icoon to copy and also to switch to the browser alert option.

 = 1.1 =
 New Feature: